Quick Summary of Contents

-They need to work on image loading and grammar, but they almost had me for one moment.
+They needed to work on image loading and grammar, but they almost had me for one moment.

 Thankfully, I don’t blindly assume or click links.
 You shouldn’t either.

-They’re lead astray to an unknown website that’s nothing but an imposter website using a totally different domain than what was sent via email.
+They’re led astray to an unknown website that’s nothing but an imposter website using a totally different domain than what was sent via email.